nkrbechek/slate/source/index.html.md

 $ browser-sync start --proxy "myproject.dev" --files "css/*.css"
 ```

-If youâre already running a local server with PHP or similar, youâll need to use the proxy mode.
+If you’re already running a local server with PHP or similar, you’ll need to use the proxy mode.
 Browsersync will wrap your vhost with a proxy URL to view your site.

 ## Make a Config File